lubertroxas/connector_configuration_startpoint/README.md

 ## Special Connectors
 - Stargate

-Note: Still need to check for correctness
+Note: Still need to check for correctness.
+Tested on 468.5.0